 In the central chapters, Younger presents a number of obstacles to the romance, without which there's no movie.
 Hence, despite the intense attraction, the charmed couple soon realizes that vastly different ages and backgrounds do create conflicts.
 A Jewish hip-hop lover and closeted painter, initially, David has little in common with Rafi, a non-practicing Catholic from a wealthy, broken family, who travels in the sophisticated, high-end world of fashion.
 Their attempts to bridge this gap generate most of the film's humor and heartbreak.

-At its heart, “Prime” is a love story about all the seemingly “irrelevant” forces but love–age, experience, culture, and religion–which shape the fate of modern relationships.
-And the movie is also effective as a coming-of-age, at the center of which is David's significant transformation from boyhood to manhood, learning what he wants and assuming the courage to do it.
+At its heart, “Prime” is a love story about the seemingly “irrelevant” forces but love–age, experience, culture, and religion–which shape the fate of modern relationships.
+And the movie is also effective as a coming-of-age, at the center of which is David’s significant transformation from boyhood to manhood, learning what he wants and assuming the courage to do it.

 Younger should be commended for not overdoing and milking easy laughs out of the therapy sessions, by now a staple in all Jewish comedies.
 Streep relates to her part as Dr. Metzger as an opportunity to flex her comedic muscles.
 She doesn't play the part for laughs, as Streisand would have done two decades ago.
 Instead, Streep enacts in a realistic yet humorous way the dilemma of resolving two conflicting intentions: trying to do what's right for her patient and trying to do what's right for her son.
 Clearly, Dr. Metzger is a woman caught between two worlds, and Streep really mines the comic elements from her conundrum, creating a compelling portrait of an anguished mother forced to cede control of her son's life.